CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02-new.md

 ### Task 7: Ealuate the Model

+In this task, you'll compare the model's predictions against the known anomaly labels using a confusion matrix and classification report, so you can judge how accurate the model actually is before trusting its results.

 1. Select **+ Code** to add a new code cell below the current cell.

 1. Paste the following code into the notebook cell, and then select the **Run** button to execute the cell.
 This code compares the model's predictions with the actual anomaly labels, generates a confusion matrix and classification report, and displays key evaluation metrics such as true positives, false positives, true negatives, and false negatives.